dwyl/process-handbook/how-to-create-personas.md

 ## Who?

-_Anyone_ on the team can create personas;
+_Anyone_ can create personas;
-it's not exclusive to the Product Owner or UX Designer.
+it's not exclusive to the "Product Manager/Owner" or "UX Designer".
 In fact if you have _any_ role in a small team, taking the _initiative_ to create personas is a great way of showing leadership.
+Even _solo_ entrepreneurs building products (Websites/Apps/Games/etc.)
+can benefit _immensely_ from having personas.
+They are a way of _focussing_ our attention on the _human being_ whose problem we are solving and not getting distracted building shiny features nobody _asked_ for!
+We print them out
+and stick them on our walls
+as a _constant_ reminder.
+As you will see from our template + instructions below, it's incredibly easy to create a persona in less than 5 minutes.
+There's really no excuse _not_ to do it.

 ## How?

 A persona should include:

 - Name, Category & Photo — names that are an alliteration with the group that they represent are useful e.g. "Sophie, the Student".
 Accompany this with a photo or illustration of them.
-- Age
+- Age (_don't be afraid to be specific_)
-- Job Title / Company
+- Job Title + Organisation/Company (_if applicable_)
-- Background - given that personas represent a user type, think about what core background characteristics or attributes might be typical for this kind of persona.
-You may be able to recognise these user types from user research interviews you've conducted.
+- Background - given that personas represent a type of person using the product, think about what core background characteristics or attributes might be typical for this kind of persona.
+You may be able to recognise these types from UX research interviews you've conducted.
 - Why do they need your product? — What problems can your product solve for them?
 Why would using your product benefit them?